rickstaa/awesome-adsb/readme.md

 - [adsb.fi](https://adsb.fi) - A community-driven flight tracker with hundreds of feeders worldwide that provides open and unfiltered access to worldwide air traffic data.
 - [ADSB One](https://adsb.one) - A one-stop resource for all aero-related information and a community-driven aggregator for aero-feed data legally dedicated to the public interest.
-- [ADSB.lol](https://adsb.lol) - A completely open-source and community-driven flight tracker that displays and provides [ODbL-licensed](https://opendatacommons.org/licenses/odbl/summary/) flight tracking data via a [free API](https://api.adsb.lol/).
+- [ADSB.lol](https://adsb.lol) - A completely open-source and community-driven flight tracker that displays and provides [ODbL-licensed](https://opendatacommons.org/licenses/odbl/summary/) data via a [free API](https://api.adsb.lol/) as well as [free historical data](https://github.com/adsblol/globe_history).

 ### Community driven